EpicOrange/riichi_advanced/documentation/documentation_json.md

 https://github.com/user-attachments/assets/392652bc-1baf-413b-a616-16617211ff94

-This defines a button with button text "Pair" that shows when every condition in the `show_when` condition list is satisfied.
+This defines a button with button text "Pair" which appears to the player when every condition in the `show_when` condition list is satisfied.
 Then it runs the action list: `call` calls tiles based on the `call` key in the button, and `change_turn` changes turn to ourselves.

 `"call": [[0]]` is a **call specification**.
 This one is pretty simplistic so it is hard to explain, but let's start with more interesting call specifications as examples and work backwards: